otto001/teha/README.md

 #### Add Project Sheet
 - Form Sheet
 - Fields like: title, color, priority
+- Add due date for project, use as default for project tasks

 #### Project detail
 - Detailed Information on a single project